 Prior to Admission

 Students wishing to pursue an individualized major must seek the advice and support of three faculty members who have expertise in the areas the student wishes to study.
-Faculty are expert guides to the fields that individualized majors include in their plan of study.
+Faculty are expert guides to the fields that individualized majors include in their plans of study.
 Faculty can help students choose the most appropriate courses and serve as mentors as students explore options for graduate school and their future professional lives.
-More than 160 faculty from CLAS, CAHNR, as well as other schools and colleges currently advise individualized major students.
+More than 160 faculty currently advise individualized major students.

 - A student’s primary advisor must be from the college (CLAS or CAHNR) from which the student plans to graduate.

-- A student’s primary advisor must be tenured or tenure-track faculty.
+- A student’s primary advisor must be tenured, tenure-track or in residence faculty.

 - Second and third advisors may be from other schools and colleges and may be adjunct faculty (provided their department permits) if they will be at UConn as long as the student.